Becoming a FAST/CST volunteer

 Becoming a volunteer is rewarding and confidence building, and several of our core volunteers are people who were grateful for the service given to them in cases of medical emergencies of their own, and who subsequently volunteered to become FAST responders.

-In addition to organising fund raising events, our Community Support Team also help out with our Spring and Winter Fayres which take place at Mariano’s Restaurant, running our book stall outside Euronics on Friday mornings, selling raffle tickets and helping with bucket and tin collections.
+In addition to organising fund raising events, our Community Support Team also help out with our Spring and Winter Fayres which take place on Camposol, running our book stall outside Euronics on Friday mornings (when permitted to re-open), selling raffle tickets and helping with bucket and tin collections.

 To become a FAST/CST volunteer, email email@example.com, contact us using our secure enquiry form, visit us any Tuesday at 10 o'clock in the Cultural Centre on Sector B or speak to someone at the bookstall outside Euronics every Friday morning.